-Throughout my life I have been blessed to know many women who have been an unending source of guidance for me from my mother and her friends, my friends and aunts, my coworkers and schoolmates, and all my female teachers from kindergarten to college.
-As I think about their stories, within all of them I found courage and resilience, compassion and understanding, persistence and power, and a representation of women’s absolute strength and endurance.
+Throughout my life I have been blessed to know many women who have been an unending source of guidance for me from my mother and her friends, my friends and aunts, my coworkers and schoolmates and all my female teachers from kindergarten to college.
+Within all of their stories is courage and resilience, compassion and understanding, persistence and power and a representation of women’s absolute strength and endurance.
 After thinking about how these women affected my life, I decided I wanted to present this project in way that was as accessible as possible and provided true interaction, and so I chose to do it as a blog.
-Blogs have become a pervasive form of communication and is a format that I think most everyone who regularly uses the internet is familiar with and it will allow for readers to comment and discuss the stories and histories which was an important element for this project.
+Blogs have become a pervasive form of communication and it is a platform that I think everyone who regularly uses the internet is familiar with.
+It also allows for readers to comment and discuss the stories and histories which was an important element for this project.

 Many of the women you will encounter on this site will be unearthed from archives and libraries, at first starting in Waco but hopefully spreading much farther than that.
 However, I also hope that women will want to share their own stories with me that they think a reader could gain something from.
 This way I can present women whose histories have already been written and whose stories are still in progress.